matrix-org/complement/README.md

 Complement is a black box integration testing framework for Matrix homeservers.

+See also [Complement Crypto](https://github.com/matrix-org/complement-crypto) for E2EE specific testing.

 ## Running

 You need to have Go and Docker >= 20.10 installed, as well as `libolm3` and `libolm-dev`.
 Then: